 The tragic events of September 11, 2001, are felt around the world, but especially in New York City.
-We've gathered some special events offering history, respects, and reflection to mark 9/11 in New York City on Tuesday, September 11th, 2018.
+We've gathered some special events offering history, respects, and reflection to mark 9/11 in New York City on Wednesday, September 11th, 2019.

-Marking 9/11 NYC: September 11, 2018
+Marking 9/11 NYC: September 11, 2019

 Photo: Jin Lee

-The 9/11 Memorial & Museum will be closed to the public thoughout the day (it will be open to 9/11 families 7:30am-8pm, last entry 6pm).
+The 9/11 Memorial & Museum will be closed to the public throughout the day (it will be open to 9/11 families 7:30am-8pm, last entry 6pm).
 At 3pm, the 9/11 Memorial Plaza (free) will be open to the public for a special viewing of the Tribute in Light from a significant vantage point, and will remain illuminated through midnight.
 The Tribute of Light is both a visually powerful and healing work of art, visible as far as 60 miles away on a clear night.
 180 Greenwich St., enter at Liberty & Greenwich or West & Liberty or Vesey St., 212-266-5211, 911memorial.org

 FDNY Fire Zone near Rockefeller Center is the official store of the New York Fire Department.
 They offer a special fire safety exhibit for children, as well as fire simulation presentations (not for children under five years).
-If you'd like to help a good cause and pick up a great New York souvenir, head here, where you'll find a special 17th anniversary t-shirt that helps to memorialize the 343 firefighters and paramedics who gave their lives on 9/11.
+If you'd like to help a good cause and pick up a great New York souvenir, head here, where you'll find a special 18th anniversary t-shirt that helps to memorialize the 343 firefighters and paramedics who gave their lives on 9/11.
 34 W. 51st St., 212-698-4520, fdnysmart.org/firezone

-Lincoln Center for the Performing Arts will for the eighth year host the 9/11 Table of Silence Project: A Movement for Peace Created by Jacqulyn Buglisi.
+Lincoln Center for the Performing Arts will for the ninth year host the 9/11 Table of Silence Project: A Movement for Peace Created by Jacqulyn Buglisi.
 A ritual for peace and healing that employs over a hundred dancers, the performance will begin at 8:15am at Josie Robertson Plaza, end precisely at 8:46am, when American Airlines Flight 11 crashed into the North Tower.